ʻAkohekohe

 The ʻākohekohe (Palmeria dolei), or crested honeycreeper, is a species of Hawaiian honeycreeper.
 It is endemic to the island of Maui in Hawaiʻi.
 The ʻākohekohe is susceptible to mosquito‐transmitted avian malaria (Plasmodium relictum) and only breeds in high‐elevation wet forests (> 1715 m).

 Description

-The ākohekohe is the largest honeycreeper on Maui, at 6.5 to 7 in in length.
+The ʻākohekohe (pronounced "ah ko-hay ko-hay") is the largest honeycreeper on Maui, at 6.5 to 7 in in length.
 The adults are a glossy black with whitish feathers and stripes going down its side.
 The underparts are whitish black while the top has orange feathers sticking from wings.
 The feathers behind the eyes are a reddish color, and have a stream of cream colored feathers coming from the eyes.
 One of the things that most people recognize about this bird is its whitish gold colored feather crest on its head.
 The younger birds are brownish black and they do not have the orange feathers of the parents.
 The legs and bills are a blackish color.